auryreyes/virtual-private-networks/README.md

 <h3>Step 1: Create a Virtual Machine in Azure</h3>

-On your local computer, browse to [WhatsMyIPAdress](https://whatismyipaddress.com/) and take note of the IP Address and where it’s located.
+On your local computer, visit [WhatsMyIPAdress](https://whatismyipaddress.com/) and take note of the IP Address and where it’s located.
 <p>
 <img src="https://i.imgur.com/8oRLmOj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>